Medically reviewed by Drugs.com. Last updated on April 21, 2021.

 Ferndale Laboratories, Inc.

-Locoid is a registered trademark of Astellas Pharma Europe B.V. under license.
+Locoid is a trademark of Leo Pharma A/S used under license.

 hydrocortisone butyrate solution